Crayfish Heaven and Fisherman’s Delight On Your Cape Town Holiday

 Paternoster From Cape Columbine it is only a short drive to the fishing village of Paternoster, given its name from the prayers of shipwrecked Portuguese sailors, meaning “Our Father” The first thing you will notice as you drive in, is the bright light reflecting off the white-washed stone buildings, the backdrop being the cobalt-blue sea and the long, white sandy beach which slopes gently into the ocean.
 It is as if time has stood still; the roundabout stopped for a moment to allow you to hop off and explore.
 Watch the brightly coloured fishing boats landing their catch by pulling the boats straight onto the sands, selling their wares from the boats themselves.
 Or run your eye over the snoek drying in the sun, hung up in rows towards the back of the beach.
 Can there be any fresher produce on your barbeque or braai, as South African’s call them?

 It is here that you can experience land based crayfishing, as well as by boat, along with diving and spear fishing excursions.
 If you are looking for something a little more rowdy, why not try a beach buggy trip?
-One of my favorite pastimes in this part of the world, is watching the vast numbers of birds, including the Oyster catcher, Sacred Ibis and other small wading birds that scuttle along the waters edge, seemingly oblivious to your intrusion in their lives.
-Do let us know your favorite places along the West Coast of South Africa and if this is your first introduction to this lovely part of the world, don’t forget to add it into your list of “must visit” places on your Cape Town holiday.
+One of my favorite pastimes in this part of the world, is watching the vast numbers of birds, including the Oyster catcher, Sacred Ibis and other small wading birds that scuttle along the waters edge, seemingly oblivious to your intrusion in their lives. plan a route Do let us know your favorite places along the West Coast of South Africa and if this is your first introduction to this lovely part of the world, don’t forget to add it into your list of “must visit” places on your Cape Town holiday.

 For more great ideas on what to do and see, we will be delighted to help you make the most of your Cape Town vacation and holiday time.